 Sim Cards: It is very easy to get Sim Card and cell phone data packages in Singapore.
 You can get Hitourist right at the airport.
-The plan is valid for 7 days and costs $15 SGD.
+The plan gives you 100gb costs $15 SGD.
 The wifi worked well everywhere and we were able to use the mobile hotspot for our computers.

 Weather in Singapore